Dust from Sahara desert sweeps over Europe, turning the sky a rusty brown

 Indications suggest the dust may linger over eastern Spain through the weekend.

-Below, find some more scenes of the dust from Europe:
+Below, find more scenes of the dust from Europe: